analogdevicesinc/linux/Documentation/driver-api/pwm.rst

   duty_cycle
     The active time of the PWM signal (read/write).
     Value is in nanoseconds and must be less than the period.

+  phase
+    The phase difference between the actual PWM signal and the reference one.
+    The value is expressed in nanoseconds and must be lower than period.

   polarity
     Changes the polarity of the PWM signal (read/write).